 3. If we like your project, we’ll conduct a short online interview to get to know you and your project a little better.
 Here you will also get the chance to ask any questions you may have about Switch.

 4. Present your project to an expert jury and fellow applicants at a Pitch Day in Prague in early 2019 to refine your project and finalise the grant details

-The final selection of winning applications is made by our expert jury of civil society representatives, investors and technology professionals
+The final selection of winning applications is made by our expert jury of civil society representatives, funders and technology professionals.

 Deadline: 30 December 2019